Mega-Fi/megafi-docs/docs/reference/glossary.md

 ## V

 **Vault**: In other protocols, automated strategy.
-In MegaFi, see Strategy Layer.
+In MegaFi, see CLM.

 **Vega**: Options Greek measuring volatility sensitivity.
 How much option value changes with IV.